Police rule fall that killed mother, toddler at San Diego stadium a murder-suicide - NewsBreak

 “I remember saying ‘I can’t believe she’s doing that again,’” the woman said.
 “And then she was gone.”

-Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”Police investigate potential murder/suicide in Oklahoma City
+Reached for comment Wednesday, Gilleon criticized the city’s actions in the wake of his clients’ deaths and named the city as “the primary defendant in the wrongful death action.”Bus driver arrested for bringing kids to school while intoxicated

 “Like any other property owner, they were required to keep people on their property safe,” Gilleon said.
 “Within hours of Raquel’s and Denzel’s deaths, the City’s mayor went to the press and blamed it all on Raquel.
 Four months later, the City’s police went to the media and said the Mayor was right.
 But the City doesn’t want to explain why it concluded that a young mother would kill her only child at an event where witnesses said she was happy.”